-How can you tell that an item is fair trade?
+How can you tell that an item is fair trade certified?

 Why doesn't Yobel have all Fair Trade certified products?

-We work on a case by case basis with each community project directly.
-After conducting personal research involving visits, interviews with both workers and leaders, and studying for ourselves the ethics of each coop and the way they are affecting their community, we discern whether fair trade principles are being upheld.
+We work on a case-by-case basis with each community project and partner organization directly.
+After conducting personal research involving visits, interviews with both workers and leaders, and studying for ourselves the ethics of each co-op and the way they are affecting their community, we discern whether fair trade principles are being upheld.
 If they are and future accountability can be ensured, we opt to carry them in Yobel stores.
-This process allows smaller coops and single family artist projects to be featured in our boutique that otherwise wouldn't be able.
+This process allows smaller co-ops and single family artist projects, that would normally be excluded, to be featured in our boutique.
 It also requires our customers to trust in our process, to engage more in asking good questions, and to become more invested in the people we choose to work with globally.
-For further accountability, we invite customers and volunteers to travel with us to visit artisan projects overseas through our Yobel Exposure Trips.

 Is Yobel Market a 501(c)3 (nonprofit)?

 No. Yobel Market is a social enterprise.
 We believe there is something to be proud of in being an ethical business that develops communities around the world and does so sustainably.
 Through our relationships with global artisans, we realized the need for business training and skills acquisition.
 Therefore we started the nonprofit Yobel International, which brings entrepreneurial training to developing communities around the world.
 This training empowers individuals to raise themselves out of poverty and prevent slavery in their own communities.
 Yobel Market gives much of our profit to Yobel International.

 What is the significance of the name Yobel?